A Private Middle School Curriculum: Grades 6-8

 Each day at Green Meadow begins with “main lesson,” a period of one hour and 40 minutes in which a given academic subject is studied intensively, in a block that last three to four weeks, allowing for an in-depth study and integration of the material.

-Students are presented with concepts and skills in language arts, math, science, and social studies.
+At our unique private middle school, students are presented with concepts and skills in language arts, math, science, and social studies.
 The concepts introduced to the students reflect where they are in their development and grow increasingly more sophisticated and rigorous as they mature.
 Integrating art with all academic work develops new ways of thinking and working, as the students literally take the work into their own hands.
 Our students experience a deep investment in their learning as they create their main lesson books with compositions, observations, illustrations, and diagrams of their studies.

 In grades 6-8, students are writing research papers and essays.
 By 8th grade, they are discussing books such as The Autobiography of Frederick Douglass and A Tale of Two Cities.

 In middle school, students complete the language of algebra before entering High School.
 Our holistic approach extends to the math curriculum in many ways.
 Students learn about fractions while learning how to read music, with its whole and half notes.
 Lessons on geometry include biographies of early geometers and ancient cultures, and students learn to use a compass and straightedge to make geometric constructions and proofs.
 Correlations with art, architecture, business, and culture are explored, whether students are developing their own small business to raise funds for a local charity, or working to understand how the golden mean relates to ancient Greek temples.
 Math explains the world around us, and our teachers keep this connection alive for our students.

 Formal studies in the sciences continue in middle school, with astronomy in 6th grade, and human physiology, anatomy, and chemistry in 7th and 8th grades.

 GEOGRAPHY, CULTURE, AND HISTORY